Alex Govan: Life and career

 He scored 30 goals in 117 appearances for Plymouth, and was part of the team that won the Third Division South championship in the 1951–52 season.

 When Birmingham City showed an interest in signing Govan, he was reluctant to move away from the Plymouth area, as his wife was a local girl, but when manager Bob Brocklebank promised them a house, the deal went ahead.
 Govan signed for Birmingham in June 1953 for a fee of £6,500.
 He scored on his debut and finished that season with eight goals.
-With the addition of the prolific Eddy Brown to regular top scorer Peter Murphy, a former league-winner with Tottenham Hotspur, combined with the creativity of Govan, fellow Plymouth winger Gordon Astall and Welsh international Noel Kinsey who had all joined the club the previous year, the Birmingham forward line outclassed any other in the Second Division.
-All five reached double figures as the club won the 1954–55 championship.
+With the addition of the prolific Eddy Brown to regular top scorer Peter Murphy, a former league-winner with Tottenham Hotspur, combined with the creativity of Govan, fellow Plymouth winger Gordon Astall and Welsh international Noel Kinsey who had all joined the club the previous year, the Birmingham forward line outclassed any other in the 1954–55 Second Division.
+All five reached double figures as the club won the Second Division title.

 Though unable to score at such a rate in the top flight, the club still achieved its highest ever league finish of sixth place.
-They also reached the 1956 FA Cup Final, and it was during that season's FA Cup campaign that Govan was responsible for Harry Lauder's song "Keep right on to the end of the road" being adopted (and adapted) as the anthem of the Birmingham City fans.
+They also reached the 1956 FA Cup Final, and it was during that season's FA Cup campaign that Govan was responsible for Harry Lauder's song "Keep Right On To The End of the Road" being adopted (and adapted) as the anthem of the Birmingham City fans.
 There is no definitive explanation of how this happened.
 One version has him heard singing it on the coach on the way to the quarter-final against Arsenal;

 another has him revealing in a radio interview that it was his favourite song.